An Introduction to Syd Barrett

 An Introduction to Syd Barrett is a 'best of' compilation featuring the work of Syd Barrett spanning the period 1967–1970, including both material written during his time with Pink Floyd and his post-band solo career.

 Release

 The album was released in the UK and Europe on 4 October 2010, with different release dates for the rest of the world.
 The album features a series of new remasters and remixes, all overseen by Pink Floyd's David Gilmour.
 The cover art, featuring various images relating to songs contained within the album, was designed and created by long-term Pink Floyd conceptual artist Storm Thorgerson.
-The album reached 104 in the UK charts.
+The album reached 104 on the UK Albums Chart.

-An extra track for CD and iTunes buyers is the previously unreleased 20-minute-long instrumental "Rhamadan", available with a link to download it.
+An extra track for iTunes is the previously unreleased 20-minute-long instrumental "Rhamadan", with the physical version providing a link to download it.

 Track listing

 All songs written and composed by Syd Barrett.
-All tracks are 2010-digitally-remastered, except where noted.
+All tracks were digitally remastered in 2010, except where noted.